 Sepsis is usually caused by bacterial infection, but can sometimes develop from viral or fungal infections.
 Septicaemia or ‘blood poisoning’ refers to when large numbers of bacteria enter the bloodstream.
 Septicaemia often accompanies meningitis.
 Sepsis can affect multiple organs or the whole body, with or without septicaemia.

 Sepsis can affect anyone who has had any type of infection.
 Sepsis often develops during or after a stay in hospital, particularly after the patient has undergone surgery, had a urinary catheter or been in hospital for a long time.
-Bacterial hospital-acquired (iatrogenic) infections, such as MRSA, are often more dangerous than other infections, because the bacteria which causes them has often developed resistance to many antibiotics.
+Bacterial hospital-acquired infections, such as MRSA, are often more dangerous than other infections, because the bacteria which causes them has often developed resistance to many antibiotics.

-The risk of sepsis increases:
+The risk of sepsis increases for:

 Early sepsis symptoms in older children and adults may include: